Garden of Eden: Legends of the Jews

 In the 1909 book Legends of the Jews, Louis Ginzberg compiled Jewish legends found in rabbinic literature.
 Among the legends are ones about the two Gardens of Eden.
 Beyond Paradise is the higher Gan Eden, where God is enthroned and explains the Torah to its inhabitants.
 The higher Gan Eden contains three hundred and ten worlds and is divided into seven compartments.
 The compartments are not described, though it is implied that each compartment is greater than the previous one and is joined based on one's merit.

 The first compartment is for Jewish martyrs, the second for those who drowned, the third for "Rabbi Johanan ben Zakkai and his disciples," the fourth for those whom the cloud of glory carried off, the fifth for penitents, the sixth for youths who have never sinned; and the seventh for the poor who lived decently and studied the Torah.

 In chapter two, Legends of the Jews gives a brief description of the lower Gan Eden.
 The tree of knowledge is a hedge around the tree of life, which is so vast that "it would take a man five hundred years to traverse a distance equal to the diameter of the trunk".
 From beneath the trees flow all the world's waters in the form of four rivers: Tigris, Nile, Euphrates, and Ganges.
 After the fall of man, the world was no longer irrigated by this water.

-While in the garden, though, Adam and Eve were served meat dishes by angels and the animals of the world understood human language, respected mankind as God's image, and feared Adam and Eve.
+While in the garden, Adam and Eve were served meat dishes by angels and the animals of the world understood human language, respected mankind as God's image, and feared Adam and Eve.
 When one dies, one's soul must pass through the lower Gan Eden in order to reach the higher Gan Eden.
 The way to the garden is the Cave of Machpelah that Adam guards.
 The cave leads to the gate of the garden, guarded by a cherub with a flaming sword.
 If a soul is unworthy of entering, the sword annihilates it.
 Within the garden is a pillar of fire and smoke that extends to the higher Gan Eden, which the soul must climb in order to reach the higher Gan Eden.